Second Boer War: Jameson Raid

-A few days after the raid, the German Kaiser sent a telegram—known to history as “the Kruger telegram”—congratulating President Kruger and the government of the South African Republic on their success.
-When the text of this telegram was disclosed in the British press, it generated a storm of anti-German feeling.
-In the baggage of the raiding column, to the great embarrassment of Britain, the Boers found telegrams from Cecil Rhodes and the other plotters in Johannesburg.
-British Colonial Secretary Joseph Chamberlain had approved Rhodes' plans to send armed assistance in the case of a Johannesburg uprising, but he quickly moved to condemn the raid.
-Rhodes was severely censured at the Cape inquiry and the London parliamentary inquiry and was forced to resign as Prime Minister of the Cape and as Chairman of the British South Africa Company, for having sponsored the failed coup d'état.
+A few days after the raid, the German Kaiser sent the "Kruger telegram", congratulating President Kruger and the government of the South African Republic on their success.
+When the text was disclosed in the British press, it generated a storm of anti-German feeling.
+In the baggage of the raiding column, to the embarrassment of Britain, the Boers found telegrams from Rhodes and other plotters in Johannesburg.
+Chamberlain had approved Rhodes' plans to send armed assistance in the case of a Johannesburg uprising, but he quickly moved to condemn the raid.
+Rhodes was censured at the Cape and London parliamentary inquiries, and forced to resign as Prime Minister and Chairman of the British South Africa Company.

 The Boer government handed their prisoners over to the British for trial.
-Jameson was tried in England, where the British press and London society, inflamed by anti-Boer and anti-German feeling and in a frenzy of jingoism, lionised him and treated him as a hero.
-Although sentenced to 15 months imprisonment (which he served in Holloway), Jameson was later rewarded by being named Prime Minister of the Cape Colony (1904–1908) and was ultimately anointed as one of the founders of the Union of South Africa.
-For conspiring with Jameson, the uitlander members of the Reform Committee (Transvaal) were tried in the Transvaal courts and found guilty of high treason.
-The four leaders were sentenced to death by hanging, but the next day this sentence was commuted to 15 years' imprisonment.
-In June 1896, the other members of the committee were released on payment of £2,000 each in fines, all of which were paid by Cecil Rhodes.
-One Reform Committee member, Frederick Gray, committed suicide while in Pretoria gaol, on 16 May.
+Jameson was tried in England, where the press and London society, inflamed by anti-Boer and anti-German feeling and in a frenzy of jingoism, treated him as a hero.
+Although sentenced to 15 months imprisonment, Jameson was rewarded by being named Prime Minister of the Cape Colony (1904–08) and ultimately anointed as one of the founders of the Union of South Africa.
+For conspiring with Jameson, the uitlander members of the Reform Committee (Transvaal) were tried in the Transvaal courts and found guilty of treason.
+The four leaders were sentenced to death, but this was commuted to 15 years' imprisonment.
+In 1896, the other members of the committee were released on payment of £2,000 in fines, all paid by Rhodes.
+One Reform Committee member, Frederick Gray, committed suicide while in Pretoria jail.
 His death was a factor in softening the Transvaal government's attitude to the surviving prisoners.